How to Use a Walking Stick

 A common mistake among walking stick users is to use a walking stick on their weaker side.
 Since you use your walking stick for support, this causes you to lean heavily on your painful side.
 You should always use the stick on your stronger, less painful side, as this shifts the weight of your body to the stronger side.

 Most walking sticks can easily be held in either the left or the right hand.
 If, however, your painful or arthritic wrists require you to use a walking stick with an orthopaedic handle, it's important to think ahead of which side of your body needs more support.
-This Dark Hardwood Orthopaedic Amber Fischer Walking Stick is available in two designs, for either the right or the left hand, and features an ergonomically designed Fischer handle that is perfect for weaker wrists and hands.
+This Anatomical Marble-Effect Hardwood Fischer Walking Stick is available in two designs, for either the right or the left hand, and features an ergonomically designed Fischer handle that is perfect for weaker wrists and hands.

 How to Use a Walking Stick